spack/spack-tutorial/tutorial_environments.rst

 package versions from an environment created all at once.
 We will cover this after we've discussed different concretization strategies.

-Further, there are two other advantages of concretizing and installing an environemnt all at once:
+Further, there are two other advantages of concretizing and installing an environment all at once:

 * If you have a number of specs that can be installed together,